p2panda/handbook/website/docs/tutorials/mushroom-app.md

 :::tip Visual identification of mushrooms

 All cool polar mushroom animals know that it is not always possible to identify mushrooms based on pictures.
-There are many other factors as well: The smell, the color of the spores, the surrounding, time of the year, change of color after rain and more!
+There are many other factors as well: The smell, the colour of the spores, the surroundings, time of the year, change of colour after rain and more!
 Sometimes you even need a microscope to see the spores - to really be sure.

 :::